RheaMimiCarillo/reading-notes/401/class-29.md

 - Reducer: a function that takes in 'state' and an 'action' as parameters, and returns a brand-new state object
   - State - values that we care about (in object-literal format)
   - Action - a string and a payload

+- Reducer is also good for managing the `shape` of a thing in state.
+For example, we can make sure values are never duplicated or `null` o

 ``` JavaScript
 // reducer template: